nonrice/mjudge/README.md

 Then start the containers with `docker compose up --build`.

 You might need to quit and run it again.
-There seem to be some dependency issues that only happen on the first run, since that's when the databases is initialized.
+There seem to be some dependency issues that only happen on the first run, since that's when the database is initialized.

 ## Management
 I haven't implemented much admin stuff yet.
 You can directly modify the tables on pgAdmin.